How To: Read Tarot for Love & Liberation

 WHO: Facilitated by Bri (they/them/sidhe), queer animist witch, and tarot scholar of over ten years.

-HOW MUCH: $30
+HOW MUCH: FREE to attend!

-circle up in a safe and sacred container: judgment-free, neurodivergent friendly, queer friendly and body-kind
+meet in a safe and sacred container: judgment-free, neurodivergent friendly, queer friendly and body-kind

 Cover the basics of Tarot as a living symbolic language; a 78- card system of overlapping imagery, color, numerology, astrology, and elemental magick.
 We’ll move through a custom workbook I’ve designed for this class; you’ll make your own notes as you prefer.
 Document what matters to you most!